typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 [tab:end]
 </div>

+A few important points:

-Here we can see that the SQL table has three attributes, each with their own datatype, which we can define in Graql as well.
+- Here we can see that the SQL table has three attributes, each with their own datatype, which we can define in Graql as well.
 One of these attributes is a `primary key`, which we define in Graql using the `key` keyword.
-In the SQL statement, there is also a `foreign key`, which depending on our model, we model as a related `relation` in Graql.
+- In the SQL statement, there is also a `foreign key`, which depending on our model, we model as a related `relation` in Graql.
 We do this by connecting the `product` entity to the `assignment` relation using the role `product-assignment`.
-Please note that in Graql, there is no concept of `null` values.
+- In Graql, there is no concept of `null` values.
 If a concept does not have an attribute, it really does not have it.
 This is because in a graph context a null attribute is simply omitted from the graph.
-Another important point is that in the Graql model, attributes are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), unlike in SQL.
+- Finally, an important point is that in the Graql model, attributes are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), unlike in SQL.

+To summarise:

+- Modeling an ER diagram into SQL involves a normalisation process from 1NF to 3NF
+- The ER diagram maps naturally to Graql, and there is no need to perform any kind of normalisation

-## Writing and Reading (Relationally)
+## Reading and Writing Data

 ### Inserting Data

 Let's look at how we write and read data using relational operators.
 First, using the Northwind schema, let's insert the following data: a new `product` with name `Chocolate`, product id `12`, quantity per unit `421` and category name `Confections`.

-In SQL, we want to first fetch the ID of `Confections` before inserting it.
+In SQL, we do two queries.
+First, we fetch the ID of `Confections` and then we insert the new row.

 ```SQL
 SELECT category.categoryID